Mastermind behind double-decker plane seats unveils vision for first class

 The economy model of the seats attracted widespread criticism

-The 25-year-old designer behind the double-decker airplane seat which sparked widespread criticism has debuted a first-class model at an aviation show in Germany.
+The 25-year-old designer behind the double-decker plane seat which sparked widespread criticism has debuted a first-class model at an aviation show in Germany.

 Alejandro Nuñez Vicente, the founder of Chaise Lounge, built the latest invention with his girlfriend and business partner, Clara Service Soto.
 It differs from the economy class concept by having one seat on the bottom, and two on top.
 The economy class model has three seats on the top and bottom rows.